ph1p/create-svelte-app/README.md

 ### How to use

 Run all commands inside a `svelte` project.

-You do not need a bundler anymore. `svelte` serves and builds the project for you.
+You do not need a bundler anymore. `create-svelte-app` serves and builds the project for you.

 **Example structure:**